Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

 http://company_site.com/products/books/downloads/logo.png

-If your resource base is a remote webserver, then you will see its resource catalogs only if that webserver was configured to show them.
+Note: If your resource base is a remote web server, you will see its resource catalogs only if that web server was configured to show them.
+Otherwise, you will be able to see only definite resources by using their full context paths.